 Remedy

-Dealers will replace the fuel system control module.
+Dealers will replace the fuel feed pipe and associated single use retainers.

 Safety Risk